A854949/IssueGPT/README.md

 ```

 * If your installation was correct, you should see a message similar to the following next time you start the server ```BLAS = 1```.
+* The UI will be available at http://localhost:8001